elixirbeats/abletoolz/README.md

 - Build plugin parsers, that can read in the plugin saved buffer and attempt fixes or other things.
 For instance, a sampler that has a broken filepath could automatically be fixed.
 - Figure out how ableton calculates CRC's for samples and use it to make perfect sample fixing.
 The current algorithm has a very low probability of being wrong, but this would guarantee each result is correct.
 - Attempt to detect key based on non drum track midi notes.
-- Put this on PyPi so it's easier to install.

 ## Installation: